AI Keyboard App vs Built-In Keyboard: Is the Upgrade Worth It?

 CleverType

-CleverType has gained popularity for its balance of powerful AI writing assistance and user privacy.
+CleverType has become a favorite among professionals for its balance of powerful AI writing assistance and user privacy.
 It offers:

 Gboard with AI Features

-Google's keyboard has gradually incorporated more AI features while maintaining the familiarity many users prefer:
+Google's keyboard has significantly upgraded its AI capabilities in 2026 while maintaining the familiarity many users prefer:

 SwiftKey